ronak-lm/react-use-camera/README.md

   const handleCapture = async () => {
     if (!stream) return; // Don't capture if the stream isn't active! try {
-      const capturedImage = await capture(stream, {
+      const capturedImage = await capture({ videoRef }, {
-        mirror: false // Pass true if you want to mirror the captured image (recommended for front camera) });
+        mirror: false, // Pass true if you want to mirror the captured image (recommended for front camera)
+        scale: 1, // Change this value to scale up or down the captured image });
+      // To capture using MediaStream instead of a videoRef, use can use `await capture({ stream })`

       if (capturedImage) {
         console.log("URL:" + capturedImage.url);
         console.log("Blob: " + capturedImage.blob);